ualsg/Road-Network-Classification/README.md

 # Classification of Urban Morphology with Deep Learning: Application on Urban Vitality

-This repository is the official implementation of [Classification of Urban Morphology with Deep Learning: Application on Urban Vitality](The link would be updated once the paper is published).
+This repository is the official implementation of [Classification of Urban Morphology with Deep Learning: Application on Urban Vitality](https://arxiv.org/abs/2105.09908).
+It includes the major codes involved in the paper.

 >📋  Optional: include a graphic explaining your approach/main result, bibtex entry, link to demos, blog posts and tutorials